haochenuw/coupgame/Notes.md

 - 3 players:
  - Shouldn't be able to block a steal for not me.
  - Players already dead cannot be targets.

+## Feedbacks

+- Put skip and challenge in one screen

+- add "space between skip and challenge" in event log

+-